Dead and injured animals

 If you find a dead animal (domestic or wild) on public land, please report it to us using the online form below so that we can remove it.

 You must stop and report the accident to the police if you hit any of the following:

 - donkeys and mules

 You must do this as soon as possible, whether the animal is dead or not.

 Report pesticide poisonings

 Call the Wildlife Incident Investigation Scheme on 0800 321 600 if you think an animal has been poisoned by pesticides.

 How we deal with dead animals

-The responsibility for the removal of dead animals in public areas (typically roadkill) lies with us.
-Once it has been reported we will aim to remove the animal that same working day, except on weekends.
+We are responsible for removing dead animals in public areas (typically roadkill).
+Once we receive a report we aim to remove the animal that same working day (not weekends).
 The animal will then be temporarily stored at our depot.

 What to do if you find an injured animal